 Curly or wavy coats required regular brushing and grooming, and, as the Australian Cobberdog has a curly or wavy coat, it needs to be brushed twice or thrice a week.

-If your Australian Cobberdog has been correctly bred by a responsible breeder then it does not have a hairy coat, instead, it will have a fleece or wavy coat which does not shed and is hypoallergenic.
-If a person is allergic to a dog’s hair then this dog could be the best match for him.
+If a responsible breeder has correctly bred your Australian Cobberdog then it does not have a hairy coat, instead, it will have a fleece or wavy coat which does not shed and is hypoallergenic.
+If a person is allergic to a dog’s hair, this dog could be the best match for him.